Qarik-Group/ultimate-guide-to-uaa/docs/users.md

 Fortunately it is very easy to create new users with the `uaa` CLI.

-> [!NOTE]
+!!! info "User Directories"
-> Later when we investigate linking your UAA with pre-existing user directories such as Microsoft Active Directory you will not need to create UAA users at all.
+    You do not need to explicitly create nor configure UAA users at all if you've linked your UAA with a pre-existing user directory such as Microsoft Active Directory.
+We will investigate this later.

 Continuing as the `uaa_admin` client, we can create new users and also look up the personal details of all users.